Polychrome brickwork: Use in Australasia

 In Australia, the first use of polychrome brickwork is generally attributed to architect Joseph Reed's Independent Church (now St Michaels) in Melbourne's Collins Street, completed in 1866, closely followed by St Jude's Church, Carlton.
 Crouch & Wilson followed with early examples such as the Victorian College for the Deaf.
 The style became immensely popular in Melbourne and is featured in many of the terrace houses from the 1870s and 1880s.
 Crouch & Wilson and Percy Oakden soon also employed it on church design, while Reed also applied it on houses, notably the Rippon Lea Estate.
-Following Crouch & Wilson's award winning primary school design Henry R. Bastow templated it and as a result majority of the State Schools in his commission during the 1870s-80s were in the gothic style with at least two colours.
+Following Crouch & Wilson's award-winning primary school design Henry R. Bastow templated it and as a result majority of the State Schools in his commission during the 1870s–80s were in the gothic style with at least two colours.

-Rare examples of its use can be found in elsewhere, however it is most prevalent in the Architecture of Melbourne, where it began, and where it became increasingly popular, reaching a peak in the boom years of the 1880s when it was used extensively on all manner of buildings from terrace houses to villas, from shops to factories.
+Rare examples of its use can be found elsewhere, however it is most prevalent in the Architecture of Melbourne, where it began, and where it became increasingly popular, reaching a peak in the boom years of the 1880s when it was used extensively on all manner of buildings from terrace houses to villas, from shops to factories.